CodingwithIITian007/100-days-of-code/log.md

  Learn 1.Parameter & Arguments, 2.
 Life in Weeks Solutions, 3.Outputs & Return Values, 4.Challenge Create a BMI Calculator on #javascript30.

  **Thoughts**: Revisiting javascript30 is always special to be felt as a programmer.

+### Day 69: April 16, 2022

+**Today's Progress**: Learn 1.Attend Code Spaces & Hackathons, 2.Random Number Generation In #javascript30, 3.Control Statements Using If-Else Conditionals & Logic.

+**Thoughts**: Revision 2022 of javascript30 is ongoing.